As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 ROM estimate is used;

-At Project Initiation: to screen/prioritize for final decision making as to which project to choose among available options.
+At Project Initiation: to screen/prioritize final decision-making as to which project to choose among available options.

 During the Project Life Cycle: to estimate the final cost to conclude the project and are reviewed and refined as more and more information is gathered during the project execution phase.